 Do you just give money or you help mentor the business founders?

 It is a strong mix of both.
-That being said, in many of our PE businesses we are investing in teams that are very solid – who know where they want to go and how to get there, and need financing and some guidance.
+That being said, in many of the PE businesses we are investing in teams that are very solid – who know where they want to go and how to get there and need financing and some guidance.
 I think mentorship and guidance are crucial to growth – as crucial as money.
-We have a great team of advisors who guide us, and we in turn offer the same to our start-ups, farms and social businesses within our capacity.
+We have a great team of advisors who guide us, and we, in turn, offer the same to our start-ups, farms, and social businesses within our capacity.

 Do you plan on launching an incubation hub or accelerator soon?

 We have already started on this!
-We have partnered with the Global Peace Foundation to create business incubation hubs in highschools, polytechnics and universities.
-These are not solely tech focused, but photography, music, farming, and technology based.
-Giving people a space where they can visit for free to learn more and explore what they are passionate about.
+We have partnered with the Global Peace Foundation to create business incubation hubs in highschools, polytechnics, and universities.
+These are not solely tech-focused, but photography, music, farming, and technology-based.
+Giving people space where they can visit for free to learn more and explore what they are passionate about.
 Right now we have 9 in Nairobi and Kiambu, with a further 2 in construction – and plans to open up 14 more by the end of the year.
 Backed by Dr. Manu Chandaria, it’s a very exciting project that will impact a lot of lives.
 As you can probably tell, net impact means a lot more to me than net worth.